surfly/docs/session-continuation.md

 ![](/assets/continuationpointdash2.png)

 Next, there are two options:
-    - Set up the continuation point within your load balancer (server level)
+    - Set up the continuation point within your server (server level)
     - Or integrate it within your website's code by adding a reverse proxy (application level)

 <a name="server-continuation-point"></a>